QuentinRa/blog.quentinra.dev/maths/graph/manip/euler.md

 [Go back](..)

-An eulerian graph is
+A graph is eulerian if

-* a connected graph
+* all vertex's degrees are even
-* having all degrees even (two odd allowed, see semi)
+* it has a eulerian cycle/circuit traversing **each edge once**

-* that have a least one eulerian graph/path
+A graph is semi-eulerian if

-We are calling eulerian,
+* only 2 degree are odd
-a cycle/circuit/chain/path traversing **each edge once**.
+* it has a eulerian chain/path traversing **each edge once**

-We are adding "semi-" before eulerian is the graph have exactly 2 odd degrees, because adding one edge will make the graph eulerian.
+Legends say that we are adding "semi-" before eulerian because adding one vertex will make the graph eulerian.

 <hr class="sl">

 ## Algorithm

 Remember: a bridge (=`isthme`) is an edge that once removed will disconnect the graph.
+You got one in semi-eulerian graphs.

 * let $S$ be the list of traversed edges
 * randomly pick a vertex (unless you got a bridge where at one